 Evidence of assessment practice meeting student needs.
-(CAAS Guidelines 2.5v-vii, 2.6i & ii and NZQA Assessment Rules for Schools, TEO's assessing Achievement Standards and Candidates 2023).
+(CAAS Guidelines 2.5v-vii, 2.6i & ii and NZQA Assessment Rules for Schools, TEO's assessing Achievement Standards and Candidates 2023.)

 Creating a common understanding of credible assessment practice The Principal's Nominee provides teachers with information about assessment changes and best practice.
-She gives teachers the opportunity to discuss changes in school or NZQA requirements at staff, faculty, and curriculum meetings.
+The Principal's Nominee gives teachers the opportunity to discuss changes in school processes or NZQA requirements at staff, faculty, and curriculum meetings.

 Effective communication of NCEA information helps to ensure a common understanding and consistent practice, providing students with access to fair assessment.
 In addition, teachers make effective use of local subject clusters to evaluate the effectiveness of changes they have made to their assessment practice.
-Weekly newsletters and five weekly effort grades ensure that caregivers can connect with the school and clarify any information that they require.